jenaiz/jenaiz.github.io/_posts/2014-10-21-the-agile-samurai.markdown

 title:  "The agile samurai"
 date:   2014-10-21 8:00:00
 tags: [book, agile, project-management]
-summary: "When you have done so many projects from scratch, using legacy code... different type of customers: banks, telecoms, retail, ..."
+summary: "When you have done so many projects from scratch, using legacy code... different type of customers: banks, telecoms, retail, ... in different type of companies (big, small, startups...), you always move to the next project thinking that you will do better the next time.
+But, how?"
 ---

 When you have done so many projects from scratch, using legacy code... different type of customers: banks, telecoms, retail, ... in different type of companies (big, small, startups...), you always move to the next project thinking that you will do better the next time.
 But, how?